thoughtbot/ios-on-rails/release/ios-on-rails.md

 	@end

 Now we want to fill the entirety of the `HUMMapViewController`'s view with a `mapView`.
-Inside of your `-viewDidLoad` method, instantiate a map view and add it as a subview of the main view.
+Inside your `-viewDidLoad` method, instantiate a map view and add it as a subview of the main view.

 Remember to set `HUMMapView` as the delegate of `self.mapview` so it can respond to delegate messages like `-mapView:regionDidChangeAnimated:`.